Herman, Morton, The Architecture of Victorian Sydney, 1964

 because it is a completely planned city, but also for its

-Guide to Canberra Architecture, the visitor can sally forth with
+to Canberra Architecture, the visitor can sally forth with detailed

-detailed information about all of the major buildings in
+information about all of the major buildings in Australia's

-Architecture will help you to experience it in real time and in
+you to experience it in real time and in person.
+Watermark,

 The National Archives of Australia have compiled most all of their